meghabyte-og/microsoft-stock-analysis/README.md

-# microsoftstocks-dataanalysis
+# Analysing data: Microsoft Stocks
-Data analysis: Microsoft Stocks from 1986 to 2023
+#### I have performed basic analysis of Microsoft Stocks from 1986 to 2023.
+##### Source of the data: https://www.kaggle.com/datasets/bilalwaseer/microsoft-stocks-from-1986-to-2023